How to use Windows Server 2008 and 2008 R2 extended security updates (ESU)

-You need an Azure subscription associated with your account to create the extended security update resource and key.
-If you don't have an Azure subscription associated with your account, sign in with a different user account or create an Azure subscription using the guided steps shown in the portal.
+You need an Azure subscription associated with your account to create the Extended Security Update resource and key.
+If you don't have an Azure subscription associated with your account, sign in with a different user account or create an Azure subscription in the Azure Portal.

 Under Azure details, select your Azure subscription, a resource group, and location for your key.